PhoebeEvans/359project/Part 4/LG_ReadMe.txt

-I created the connection to database and display digital displays
+I created the connection to database and display digital displays button